 DARE reduced points and merit offers are made through CAO and are in round 1 and sometimes in round 2 if there are places still available.
 If you get a DARE reduced points offer this will appear as a regular offer online through the CAO.
 You will then receive a letter to inform you that you have received a DARE offer and that if you accept the place you must register fully with the Access Service as these are part of the conditions of the DARE offer.

-Places on all LIT programmes are then awarded in order of points merit.
+Places on all TUS programmes are then awarded in order of points merit.

-There are no quota restrictions on the number of places available to LIT DARE applicants.
+There are no quota restrictions on the number of places available to TUS DARE applicants.

-Can I still get supports in LIT even if I am not eligible for DARE?
+Can I still get supports in TUS even if I am not eligible for DARE?

 - It is important to note that DARE is an admissions scheme and students may be eligible for supports even if they are not eligible for DARE.

 - We recommend that those students who are eligible for DARE and get enough points for their course should still register with the Access Service.

 - Students who received an offer through DARE place must register with TUS Access Service as a condition of their offer.